Pennsylvania

 University of Utah David Eccles School of Business

-During his time at Chartwell he has guided individual clients, small businesses, and Fortune 25 companies throughout the litigation process, from jury trials through successful appeals to the Supreme Court of Pennsylvania and 3rd Circuit Court of Appeals.
+During his time at Chartwell, he has guided individual clients, small businesses, and Fortune 25 companies through the litigation process, from jury trials to successful appeals before the Supreme Court of Pennsylvania and the Third Circuit Court of Appeals.

 Prior to joining Chartwell, Grant was a Judicial Fellow to the Honorable Ellen Ceisler in Philadelphia, PA, drafting opinions in the areas of constitutional law while addressing the complexities of Philadelphia’s city planning overlays and commercial developments.
 He was also a law clerk at a prestigious plaintiffs’ firm in Philadelphia, PA.